Literature: Definitions

 A value judgment definition of literature considers it as consisting solely of high quality writing that forms part of the belles-lettres ("fine writing") tradition.
-An example of this is in the (1910–11) Encyclopædia Britannica that classified literature as "the best expression of the best thought reduced to writing".
+An example of this is in the 1910–1911 Encyclopædia Britannica, which classified literature as "the best expression of the best thought reduced to writing".

 History

 Oral literature

-The use of the term "literature" here is a little problematic because of its origins in the Latin littera, “letter,” essentially writing.
-Alternatives such as "oral forms" and "oral genres" have been suggested but the word literature is widely used.
+The use of the term "literature" here poses some issues due to its origins in the Latin littera, "letter," essentially writing.
+Alternatives such as "oral forms" and "oral genres" have been suggested, but the word literature is widely used.